bryan-ab-smith/pismartdisplay/README.md

 3. Install the required Python modules: `pip3 install phue pyHS100`
 4. Copy the smartscreen.service to */etc/systemd/system*.
 Once there, tweak it as necessary (likely line 8 only, the *WorkingDirectory*, which is where the index.py file is).
 5. Run the following: `sudo systemctl enable smartscreen && sudo reboot`.
 This will enable the smartscreen service and reboot the device.
 Assuming everything goes well, you should be greeted with your smartscreen display.

+With this setup, your screen will stay on forever.
+You'll want to install a screensaver if you're using something like the official LCD screen (as I am).